-Why do passengers always clap when you land at your destination?
+Why do passengers always clap when a plane lands at its destination?

 Maybe I have just been lucky that these things haven’t affected my travels, but either way my opinion of Dublin Airport and Ryan Air remains unaffected and positive overall.
 Dublin Airport is currently undergoing an extension and the impressive new terminal should bring welcome new facilities to a complex which is busy.

 Is Ryan Air a Good Airline?
 Well for me, they are.
 They provide good value and it is a basic service.
 In the same way you can get own brand products for a cheap price – this is no frills but does the job.